This page has a bunch of my Chumby projects, here's quick links to each:

 Using ChumbySpy

-- Touch the crappy "?" icon at top right to see some options.
-There you can toggle autocycling (moving to the next camera automatically after 15 seconds), randomizing (moving to a random camera next), and showing the URLs of the cameras at the bottom of the screen.
+- Touch the channel number at top right to see some options.
+You can toggle autocycling (moving to the next camera automatically after 15 seconds), randomizing (moving to a random camera next), and showing the URLs of the cameras at the bottom of the screen

 Source code is here.